Living wills and advance directives for medical decisions

-- Comfort care (palliative care) includes any number of interventions that may be used to keep you comfortable and manage pain, while abiding by your other treatment wishes.
-This may include being allowed to die at home, getting pain medications, being fed ice chips to soothe dryness, and avoiding invasive tests or treatments.
+- Comfort care (palliative care) includes any number of interventions that may be used to keep you comfortable and manage pain while abiding by your other treatment wishes.
+This may include being allowed to die at home, getting pain medications, being fed ice chips to soothe mouth dryness, and avoiding invasive tests or treatments.

 - Organ and tissue donations for transplantation can be specified in your living will.
 If your organs are removed for donation, you will be kept on life-sustaining treatment temporarily until the procedure is complete.
-To help your agent avoid any confusion, you may want to state in your living will that you understand the need for this temporary intervention.
+To help your health care agent avoid any confusion, you may want to state in your living will that you understand the need for this temporary intervention.

 - Donating your body for scientific study also can be specified.
 Contact a local medical school, university or donation program for information on how to register for a planned donation for research.

 Do not resuscitate and do not intubate orders

 You don't need to have an advance directive or living will to have do not resuscitate (DNR) and do not intubate (DNI) orders.
 To establish DNR or DNI orders, tell your doctor about your preferences.
 He or she will write the orders and put them in your medical record.

 Even if you already have a living will that includes your preferences regarding resuscitation and intubation, it is still a good idea to establish DNR or DNI orders each time you are admitted to a new hospital or health care facility.

 Creating advance directives